christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 By 2800–2600 BCE, the Yamnaya had moved eastward into the region of the Poltavka culture, carrying the R1a-Z93 subtype.
 This subtype is common in South Asia today.
 The same R1a-Z93 lineage appears in the Fatyanovo culture (third millennium BCE) in the Yaroslavl region of Russia.
 The western branch was Corded Ware culture (c.
 3000–2350 BCE) who emerged in Central Europe (modern Germany, Poland, Czechia) as a result of a massive Yamnaya migration westward.
 Genetically, Corded Ware populations are ~75% Yamnaya steppe ancestry.
 The Indo-European languages (Latin, Greek, Sanskrit, Persian) are all siblings descended from Yamnaya Proto-Indo-European languages.
 This is the genetic signature of the Dragon Kings.
 They originated on the steppe, they conquered Europe and Asia, and they established a global ruling caste that lasted for millennia.

 The Aryans were the broader confederation of Indo-Iranian clans—the horse-riding, chariot-using pastoralists who spread from the Pontic-Caspian Steppe into Europe, Anatolia, and South Asia.
 They were the ethnic and linguistic foundation of the ancient world.
-The Asii were the ruling caste.
 Roman historian Justin in 'Liber Historiarum Philippicarum' makes this explicit: "The Asii were the reges—the kings—of the Tochari.
 The Tochari and Sakaraucae were Aryan/Iranian peoples.
 The Asii ruled them".

-Asii/Ārśi is a linguistic fusion of: Ar (noble/freeman/Aryan) and Ši (a variant of As or Aś—lord/god).
+Asii/Ārśi is a linguistic fusion of Ar (noble/freeman/Aryan) and Ši (a variant of As or Aś—lord/god).
 Thus, Ārśi literally means "the Aryan Lords" or "the Noble People of As".
 The Ar root is a cognate of As.
 The Asii and the Aryans were the same people.
-The name fuses both roots.
 Asiani is the adjectival form of Asii.
-Asioi is Strabo's Greek rendering.
+Asioi is the Greek geographer Strabo's Greek rendering.
+The Yuezhi of Chinese records are the Arsi/Asii.
+The Chinese pronunciation of Yuezhi is a direct transcription of Arsi/Arshi.
+Asii/Ārśi/Asiani becomes: Aristos in ancient Greek, Arus in Lydian/Anatolian, Aryas in Proto Celtic, Airya in Avestan, Arya in Sanskrit, and Eriu/Heiru in Irish.

 According to Strabo, writing in his book Geography (Strabo, Geography, 11.8.2), the four tribes that "took away Bactriana from the Greeks" were:

 - **Asii** (Asioi, Asiani, Osii, Asoi).
-The Rishikas (an ancient Kingdom of Central Asia and South Asia) are identified with the Asii/Asioi in the Indian epic The Mahabharata.
+The Asii did not vanish after the conquest of Bactria.
+They migrated westward and became the Alans, and southward into India where they became the Rishikas (an ancient Kingdom of Central Asia and South Asia).
+Te Rishikas are identified with the Asii/Asioi in the Indian epic The Mahabharata.
 This proves the Asii/Yuezhi presence in Indian literature, not just Greek and Chinese sources.
-The Yuezhi of Chinese records are the Arsi/Asii.
-The Chinese pronunciation of Yuezhi is a direct transcription of Arsi/Arshi.

 - **Pasiani** (or Gasiani), possibly Pasii or Parsii.
 They were the tribe that produced the Parthian Arsacid dynasty (Pahlava is the Indian name for the Parthians), Indian Pallava dynasty, and Flavian dynasty (the Latin language shifts initial P to F in certain contexts, e.g., pater → father.
 So Pahlava → Falava → Flavius).
 The Gasiani are also identified with the Guti who overthrew the Akkadian Empire.
 Some scholars have suggested that Gasiani is the same as Kushan (Guishuang).
 If this is correct, then the Pasiani/Gasiani are the ancestors of the Kushan Empire.
 Later became the Britons and Picts (the inhabitants of Britain was Britanni or Pritani.
 The Celtic root is Pryd ("form/shape"), but the Latin ethnonym Pritani is phonetically identical to the Iranian ethnonym Parthiani (the Parthians), and the inhabitants of modern Scotland were called Picti by the Romans ("painted ones").
 But their self-designation was Pecht.
 Drop the Celtic vocalizations: Pritani = Parth-ani ("People of Parthia").
 Pecht = Pahlava (the Parthian clan name, which the Latin renders as Pahlavi)).
 The name Pasiani is a variant of Parsi—the Persians.
 Scholars such as J. Marquart believe that the Pasiani were synonymous with the Asiani.